4ian/GDevelop/Extensions/PlatformBehavior/README.md

 ```

 The root conditions are the 3 piece-wise functions described at the end of the [Polynomial piece-wise function](#polynomial-piece-wise-function) section.
-Note that quadratic functions have an maximum or a minimum value which means there won't always be a solution.
+Note that quadratic functions have a maximum or a minimum value which means there won't always be a solution.
 That's why there are "not a number" checks.

 ```JavaScript
 if (maxFallingSpeedReachedTime > jumpEndTime) {